MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 > [!NOTE]
 > For an example of passing the number of qubits to the operation as an argument, see the code sample in the Q# in the command prompt tab.

-Copy and paste the code into the Quantum Copilot code window, set the slider for **Select number of shots** to "1", and select **Run**.
+Copy and paste the code into the Copilot for Azure Quantum code window, set the slider for **Select number of shots** to "1", and select **Run**.
 The **Result** field and the histogram should show one result, but that result is a 4-bit binary number - the measurements of each qubit in the array.
 You can see that by simply converting this binary number, you can create a truly random number generator.
 Click **Run** a few more times and you should see random results from |0000> to |1111>.
 You can also increase the number of shots to see a wider distribution, and modify the code to increase the number of qubits in the array.

 ## [Q# from the command prompt](#tab/tabid-cli)